 When you first visit Key Largo, you’ll certainly notice its natural beauty and soak in the sun.
 With its warm, balmy summers and super mild winters, Key Largo boasts a terrific climate and it’s here you’ll find quite a lot to experience.
 Here are just a few of the many things to do in Key Largo:

 - Enjoy some great saltwater fishing.
 When it comes to saltwater fishing, there’s little to rival Key Largo.
 There are several species in the area and you can battle big fish, such as marlin and shark.
-But, there’s also plenty of other species about to wrangle, like mahi mahi and sailfish.
-What’s more, you’ll find catching grouper and snapper are plentiful and there are tarpon which are known to put up big fights.
+But, there’s also plenty of other species about to wrangle, like mahi-mahi and sailfish.
+What’s more, you’ll find catching grouper and snapper are plentiful and there is tarpon which is known to put up big fights.

 Of course, you can always hike along a trail, go bike riding, enjoy a stroll on the beach, or take in some local entertainment.
 Key Largo has it all and more.